Webpage adjusted for smaller screen width.

 choose life in order that you may live, you and your descendants, (v19C)

-loving, obeying and holding fast
+loving, obeying, and holding fast to the Lord

 by loving the Lord your God, by obeying His voice, and by holding fast to Him; (v20A)